sookinoby/sentiment-analysis2/README.md

 ## Conculsion.

-In this notebook, we performed sentiment classification on movie review dataset.
-We developed models of varying complexity using MXNet.
-We also understood the important concept embedding and a way to visualize the weights learnt by our model.
+In this notebook, we performed sentiment classification on a movie review dataset.
+We developed models of varying complexity using MXNet and understood the important concept of embedding and a way to visualize the weights learnt by our model.
 In the end, we also performed transfer learning using glove embedding.

 In the upcoming tutorial, we will learn how deep learning can be used to generate new images, sound, etc. These types of models are called generative models.